Generic name: Benzyl Alcohol Gel (BEN zill AL koe hol)

 What are some things I need to know or do while I take Zilactin?

-- This medicine may cause harm if swallowed.
-If Zilactin is swallowed, call a doctor or poison control center right away.
+- If Zilactin (benzyl alcohol gel) is taken by mouth, get medical help or call a poison control center right away.

 How is this medicine (Zilactin) best taken?

-Use Zilactin as ordered by your doctor.
+Use Zilactin (benzyl alcohol gel) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Wash your hands before and after use.

-- Dry the area where you will be putting Zilactin.
+- Dry the area where you will be putting Zilactin (benzyl alcohol gel).

 - Put a thin layer on the affected part with a cotton swab or clean fingertip.